SeongGino/RetroGame350-AppRepo/README.md

 Index:

-*:Accepts all RG350 inputs (dual sticks, secondary triggers and stick clicks)
+*:Accepts all RG350/PG2 inputs (dual sticks, secondary triggers and stick clicks)

-**:Accepts all RG350 inputs, but in a limited capacity (i.e. can only use one joystick, doesn't register stick clicks, etc.)
+**:Accepts most RG350/PG2 inputs, but in a limited capacity (i.e. can only use one joystick, doesn't register stick clicks, etc.)

 ***:Uses frontend file explorer for input.